-- Includes at least one employer (employment placement partner) with a presence in Wisconsin and has trainees based out of the Wisconsin location. - Meets documented needs of employers for skilled workers. - Does not replace routine, ongoing training, or existing training that was previously funded by other sources. - Secures and documents match commitments for 50 cents for each dollar awarded, as cash and/or in-kind match to the project. - Supports training projects comprised of one or more courses, each lasting no longer than 12 months.
+- Includes at least one employer (employment placement partner) with a presence in Wisconsin and has trainees based out of the Wisconsin location. - Will train and employ (or retain) Wisconsin workers.
+Employees that are based outside of Wisconsin business location(s) may be eligible to be trained if the employer pays Wisconsin unemployment insurance on those employees. - Meets documented needs of employers for skilled workers. - Does not replace routine, ongoing training, or existing training that was previously funded by other sources.

-- Provides transferrable skills and/or leads to industry-recognized credentials. - Successful trainee completion results in: - Hiring unemployed workers to fill vacant or new positions, - Improving employment for underemployed workers (seasonal to temporary/permanent or parttime to full-time), or - Obtaining higher wages, more hours, and/or more permanent employment by incumbent employees.
+- Secures and documents match commitments for 50 cents for each dollar awarded, as cash and/or inkind match to the project. - Supports training projects comprised of one or more courses, each lasting no longer than 12 months. - Provides transferrable skills and/or leads to industry-recognized credentials. - Successful trainee completion results in: - Hiring unemployed workers to fill vacant or new positions, - Improving employment for underemployed workers (seasonal to temporary/permanent or parttime to full-time), or - Obtaining higher wages, more hours, and/or more permanent employment by incumbent employees.